morph-l2/morph-doc/docs/build-on-morphism/build-on-morphism/5-verify-your-smart-contracts.md

 ## Verify with develop framwork

 Most smart contract tooling has plugins for verifying your contracts easily on Etherscan.
-Blockscout supports Etherscan's contract verification APIs, and it's straight forward to use these tools with the Scroll Alpha Testnet.
+Blockscout supports Etherscan's contract verification APIs, and it's straight forward to use these tools with the Morphism Testnet.

 ### Hardhat